CAS Quality Management of Humanitarian Projects 2023

 At the end of the CAS, participants will be able to apply a qualitative framework in order to manage projects and teams in line with local and international prerogatives.

-More specifically, following the Result-Based Management approach and taking into account ethical concerns, specificities of contexts and organisations' mandate, you will be able to:
+More specifically, following the Result-Based Management approach and taking into account ethical issues, specificities of contexts and organisations’ mandate, you will be able to:

 - Manage people according to the key principles of leadership for diversity, inclusion and duty of care

 - Design and implement inclusive and coordinated humanitarian projects

 - Analyse humanitarian contexts

 - Assess needs and capacities of local population

 - Critically review existing projects and people management practices

 - Professionals from other sectors (private, academic, etc.) who wish to increase their understanding of the humanitarian field for a potential career change.